Datavault-UK/automate-dv-docs/docs/macros.md

         row_rank_union AS (
             SELECT *,
                    ROW_NUMBER() OVER(
-                       PARTITION BY CUSTOMER_PK
+                       PARTITION BY CUSTOMER_HK
                        ORDER BY LOAD_DATE, RECORD_SOURCE ASC
                    ) AS row_rank_number
             FROM stage_union
-            WHERE CUSTOMER_PK IS NOT NULL
+            WHERE CUSTOMER_HK IS NOT NULL
             QUALIFY row_rank_number = 1
         ),

         records_to_insert AS (
-            SELECT a.CUSTOMER_PK, a.CUSTOMER_ID, a.LOAD_DATE, a.RECORD_SOURCE
+            SELECT a.CUSTOMER_HK, a.CUSTOMER_ID, a.LOAD_DATE, a.RECORD_SOURCE
             FROM row_rank_union AS a
         )